 Even with all of the aforementioned, bad code does get executed.
 Inadvertent changes are one of the leading causes of data damage and loss right up there with database failure, malicious changes, and administration snafus.

 If the executed code damaged or destroyed data, all is not lost.
-In fact, if the proper safeguards is in place, such transactions can easily be rolled back like they never happened, and without having to restore from a backup and overwrite any changes made subsequent to the last backup.
+In fact, if the proper safeguards are in place, such transactions can easily be rolled back like they never happened, and without having to restore from a backup and overwrite any changes made subsequent to the last backup.
 In this way, rely on a post-incident fatal action guard, that even though it may not prevent the incident, can easily roll it back and recover the damaged or destroyed data in full.

 - A database set to Full recovery model, not simple